haavamoa/xaml-code-experiences/xaml.experiences/architecture/designpatterns/dependencyinjection/Readme.md

  that I chose this approach.

  ### How do we inject?
 By using a `DI` container.
-And there is loads of them!
-[Here is a couple of then](https://www.hanselman.com/blog/ListOfNETDependencyInjectionContainersIOC.aspx).
+[And there is loads of them!](https://www.hanselman.com/blog/ListOfNETDependencyInjectionContainersIOC.aspx).

 Now, for this project I have chosen [LightInject](https://www.lightinject.net/).
 This is because this is the one I am most familiar with.